On this page:

 ---|---|

 In this course, you will apply theory and principles from the IWM program to projects common to an environmental specialization.
-The overarching themes include low-impact stormwater management, groundwater remediation, and erosion and sediment control.
-Topics will be introduced through lectures and readings and then applied through computer modelling using SWMM software, design scenarios and laboratory experiments.
+The three overarching themes include low-impact stormwater management, groundwater remediation, and erosion and sediment control.
+Topics will be introduced through lectures and readings, and then applied through computer modelling using SWMM software, design scenarios and laboratory experiments.
 Pre-requisites:

 |